iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 $$

 But what is so special about finite horizons?
-After all, the equation above seems much more confuse than what we had before.
+After all, the equation above seems much more confusing than what we had before.
 Well... what we gain is that the state space $\States$ is clustered into smaller spaces that are visited in sequence:
 $\States_1, \States_2, \ldots, \States_N, \States_{N+1} = \{\blacksquare\}$.